We have been roasting coffee for a long time, yet the competition scene has really only evolved over the last 14 years.

 In this regard, the concept of the competitions is somewhat flawed due to the potential for companies to exploit the rules by using coffees that are not part of their everyday commercially available range and by roasting these one-off lots on equipment that is not used for their daily production.

-Bear in mind – the competitions are entered with coffees supplied by the company – not purchased via random retail.
-So a company can place any coffee they want to in the bag and nobody will ever know.
+Bear in mind – these competitions rely upon coffees supplied by the entrant – not purchased via random retail.
+So a company can place any coffee they want to in the generic plain bag and nobody will ever know the difference.

 Customers can’t purchase these coffees as they only had enough for the competition event.
-The coffee was never going to be commercially viable at over $100 per kilo there are no cafes that can afford such a product and no customers willing to spend that sort of money – so it’s fair to say, what’s the point other than bragging rights……indeed.
+The coffee was never, ever going to be commercially viable at over $100 per kilo there are no cafes or consumers willing to pay for such a product.

 Our medals are roasted on our everyday production platforms

-Our main production roasters are the Brambati BR60 and a heavily customized Proaster 30kg.
+Our main production roasters are the Brambati BR60 and a heavily customized, one of a kind Proaster cast iron roasting platform.

-It’s these same platforms that roasted our wins and our every day coffees – no lab roasters, no special micro lots or obscure brands and descriptions.
+It’s these same platforms that roasted our wins and our every day coffees – no lab roasters, no special micro lots or obscure brands.

 Why do some companies avoid coffee roasting competitions ?